mjethanandani/iesg/charters/netconf.md

 b) The network management protocol RESTCONF ([RFC 8040](https://datatracker.ietf.org/doc/rfc8040/)).
 This effort entails periodically updating the RESTCONF related specifications to address new requirements as they arise.

-c) The transports and encodings used by the data model-driven protocols.
+c) The transport mappings and encodings used by the data model-driven protocols.

 d) The data models and mechanisms related to network management protocols.
 Specifically, data models enabling the configuration and/or monitoring of the protocols themselves.